 - Product samples and materials: If material samples are needed, catalog numbers would be listed here, as well as an explanation of what the sample is for.

-- The checklist above can help you keep track of most things you need to list for your HVAC submittal.
+- The checklist above can help you keep track of most things you need to list for your perfect HVAC submittal.
 Don’t forget to include all documentation, including samples, drawings, schematics, and materials you may need.
 The rule for a great submittal is the more detailed, the better.

 - Your ideal submittal checklist may need to have other requirements listed.
 This will vary with the code of your state.